5 tips to help treat your knee cap pain

 4. Heat and cold therapy

-Using a heating pad to rest your knee when reclining can help to keep the joint from stiffening up.
+Using a heating pad to rest your knee when reclining can help to keep the joints from stiffening up.
 Wrapping a gel-style cold pack or cool compress around it can reduce pain and swelling.
 Alternate between cold and heat.
 Use cold more often during the first 24 hours after the injury.

 5. Herbal ointment